What the 2020 census can — and can't — tell us about LGBTQ people

 What is the Biden administration doing to get more comprehensive census data about LGBTQ people?

-Late last year, the Justice Department sent a formal request to the Census Bureau for questions about sexual orientation and gender identity to be added to the bureau's American Community Survey, according to a recently released working paper by a bureau official.
+Late last year, the Justice Department sent a formal request to the Census Bureau for questions about sexual orientation and gender identity to be added to the bureau's American Community Survey, which goes out to about 1 in 38 households every year, according to a recently released working paper by a bureau official.

 "The request included citations of several statutes to justify the collection, including a need for data to properly enforce discrimination laws," wrote Andrew Roberts, the chief of the agency's sex and age statistics branch.
 Roberts also referenced a 2020 U.S. Supreme Court ruling that confirmed the Civil Rights Act of 1964 protects workers against discrimination based on their sexual orientation or gender identity.

-Changes to the census questions are often tested first on the American Community Survey, which goes out to about 1 in 38 households every year.
+Changes to the census questions are often tested first on experimental versions of the American Community Survey.
 The bureau — which has been asking about sexual orientation and gender identity on an experimental survey about how the COVID-19 pandemic is affecting households — is planning more experiments starting this year on how the American Community Survey can ask about these topics in English and Spanish after the administration requested $10 million for this research.

 Are there privacy concerns related to using the census to collect more data, especially with more anti-LGBTQ sentiment from right-wing groups?